ejpring/docker-centos-streams/centos7-base/README.md

 Whenever a Streams install package is released, store it in the Streams install package server and put the package name in the configuration file.

-Then, to create subsets of Streams for that release, execute this script, which will run for at least half an hour:
+Then, to create subsets of Streams for that release, execute this script, which will run for about half an hour:

     $HOME/git/docker-centos-streams/centos7-base/createStreamsSubsets.sh